 - Bay Leaf

 - Carom (Ajwain leaves)

 Oregano, The Superpower Herb

-Oregano is no stranger in the kitchen.
+Oregano – a food that begins with letter O, is no stranger in the kitchen.
 Also known as wild marjoram, the perennial herb is a member of the mint family.
 Its applications in cooking are well-known, but this herb has also been treated as a panacea for trivial illnesses since the 18th century.